 The tradition of going to baths to get rid of the evil dates back to 1860.
 According to a local legend, the owner of a sugar mill, Don Francisco Elguea, banished a slave who had contracted a serious skin disease to Baños de Elguea in order to not infect others.
 Later, the man returned fully healed.
 He said that he had relieved his illness by bathing in the natural waters of the region.
 Today, medical professionals use sulfurous water and mud to treat skin irritations, arthritis and rheumatism.
 The waters reach a temperature of 50 degrees and are rich in bromine, chlorine, radon, sodium and sulfur.

+We hope you have enjoyed reading our advises about how not be a tourist in Cuba.
 Rent a villa in Cuba and make these plans and others which we will tell you soon.
 Cuba has a lot to offer.